QuaSi-Software/Documentation/docs/resie_description_components.md

         - water-water
         - sole-water
     - differing temperature range:
-        - normale heat pump
+        - normal heat pump
         - high-temperature heat pump
     - polynomial fits have to be normalized to rated power at specified temperatures!
-Rated power has to be related always to the same temperature lift according to DIN EN 14511 --> different fits for normal (B10/W35, W10/W35, A10/W35) and high temperture (B35/W85, W35/W85) heat pumps
+Rated power has to be related always to the same temperature lift according to DIN EN 14511 --> different fits for normal (B10/W35, W10/W35, A10/W35) and high temperature (B35/W85, W35/W85) heat pumps
-- reduce thermal power output due to transient capacity effects during start-up as average over current time step and calculate COP\(_{transient}\) at full load with calculated thermal and electrical power
+- reduce thermal power output due to transient capacity effects during start-up as average over current timestep and calculate COP\(_{transient}\) at full load with calculated thermal and electrical power
 - may adjust COP\(_{transient}\) by icing losses for air-water and air-air heat pumps; calculate COP\(_{transient,ice}\), recalculate electrical input power
 - get demand/availability of thermal or electrical energy (mind \(\eta_{HP,PE}\)!), differing if thermal and/or electric energy related operation strategy is chosen
-- calculate smallest non-linear part-load ratio (PLR) with current demand and temperature-dependend, transient full-load power and precalculated value tables from PLF-curve, in dependency of heat pump type (inverter, on-off)
+- calculate smallest non-linear part-load ratio (PLR) with current demand and temperature-dependent, transient full-load power and precalculated value tables from PLF-curve, in dependency of heat pump type (inverter, on-off)
 - calculate part-load thermal and electrical energy, recalculate COP\(_{transient,ice,partload}\)

 If universal data table or the Carnot-COP reduced by an efficiency factor should be used instead of the more accurate model described above, a different calculation approach is needed (compare right side in the figure above):